Atromitos Piraeus F.C.

 The club was founded in 1926.
 They are currently competing in the Local Championship of Piraeus after having been relegated from the third tier of the Greek football league system, Gamma Ethniki.

 History

-Atromitos Piraeus F.C. founded from Kaminian people such as Moiras, Skordilis and the photographer Keleris.
+Atromitos Piraeus was founded by residents of Kaminia neighbourhood in Piraeus, such as Moiras, Skordilis and the photographer Keleris.
 Before World War II and during the German occupation the existence of the team played an important role for the development and advancement of amateur football.

 Originally home ground of the team was Karaiskakis Stadium and afterwards Proodeutiki Stadium, Renti Municipal Stadium and Kaminia Municipal Stadium.